 Kids’ clothing apparently has the ability to reproduce.
 That was the only answer that made sense.
 I’d buy a couple pairs of jeans and a few dresses for the girls and suddenly the clothing monster was peeking out of every closet and drawer.

 Of course, their clothes weren’t actually reproducing, but the kids were constantly getting t-shirts from community activities and hand-me-downs from friends and I’d keep everything “in case they could use it one day.”

 Does This Bring Me Joy?

 I’ll also admit that I rolled my eyes more than once while reading The Life Changing Magic of Tidying Up.
-The idea of talking to clothing seemed a little unusual.
+It’s a great book, but the idea of talking to clothing seemed a little unusual.
 I also realized that the great majority of things that are necessary to my daily life don’t bring me joy (laundry, kids’ toys, etc).
-I figured the KonMari system must not work for moms.
+I figured the KonMari system just must not work for moms…

-It wasn’t until I was helping my kids deep clean their rooms at the change of seasons that I realized the value of her system.
+It wasn’t until I was helping my kids deep clean their rooms at the change of seasons that I realized the value of the KonMari system.
 Their clothes may not bring me joy, but they loved certain items and were only wearing those items the majority of the time anyway.